sinclairzx81/typebox/readme.md

 ### Validation

-TypeBox does not provide JSON schema validation out of the box and expects users to select an appropriate JSON schema validation library for their needs.
-TypeBox schemas should match JSON Schema draft `2019-09` so any library capable of draft `2019-09` should be fine.
-A good library to use for validation is [Ajv](https://www.npmjs.com/package/ajv).
-The following example shows setting up Ajv 7 to work with TypeBox.
+TypeBox does not provide any JSON schema validation and expects users to select an appropriate JSON Schema validation library for their needs.
+TypeBox schemas should match JSON Schema draft `2019-09` so any validator capable of draft `2019-09` should be fine.
+A good library to use for validation in JavaScript environments is [AJV](https://www.npmjs.com/package/ajv).
+The following example shows setting up AJV 7 to work with TypeBox.

 ```bash
 $ npm install ajv ajv-formats --save